theonjs/theon/README.md

   })
 ```

-Finally, to summarize, as you have seen, now our new API client provides a programmatic binding layer to HTTP API resources, so we can draw the following relation map:
+Finally, to summarize, now our new API client provides a programmatic binding layer to the HTTP API resources, so we can draw the following relation map:

 - POST /api/auth/login => `api.auth.login()`
 - POST /api/auth/signup => `api.auth.login()`